tindandelion/driving-carla/docs/_posts/2021-05-18-2d-kinematic-modelling.markdown

 \end{cases}
 $$

 where $$\mathbf{x} = [x_1, x_2, \ldots, x_n]$$ is a state vector, and $$\mathbf{u} = [u_1, u_2, \ldots, u_m]$$ is a vector of inputs.
-We have the derivatives on the left side, and functions of current state and inputs on the right side.
+We have the derivatives on the left side, and functions of the current state and inputs on the right side.

 In case of the unicycle model, the state vector is coordinates and heading $$[x, y, \theta]$$; the input vector is velocities $$[v, \omega]$$.

 #### From continuous to discrete time

-One very convenient property of having a vehicle model in a space-state form is that it can easily be transformed into a set of equations once we move to the discrete time domain.
+One very convenient property of having a vehicle model in a space-state form is that it can easily be transformed into a set of state equations once we move to the discrete time domain.
 For example, for the unicycle model from above we can easily derive the equations to calculate its trajectory:

 $$
 \begin{cases}